TheLandfill/minit/README.md

 ## Extensions

 Right now, the Makefile assumes that you're using `g++` and a bunch of flags that you might want to change.
 If this gets enough interest, I could probably rewrite `install.sh` to automatically set a compiler.
-Regardless, you can do it manually if you want.
+Regardless, you can do it manually by changing the compiler and linker variables in the Makefile.

 You can also create other directories and modify your project's Makefile to include/compile them.
 For instance, I generally create an `external_includes` directory.

+This will also work for c projects and anything else that compiles like c.

 ## License